-10 points per year | Max of 20 points per year
+10 points/paper up to a maximum of 20 points/year

 This involves preparation of material for peer reviewed publication.
 It includes technical papers or research reports if these contribute to the advancement of other professionals' competencies.

 Preparation and Delivery of Presentations and Instructions for Tertiary Education